metacpan/metacpan-cpan-extracted/distros/F/File-Slurp/README.md

 ## WARNING - PENDING DOOM

-Although you technically _can_, do NOT use this module to work on file handles, pipes, sockets, standard IO, pseudo-files, or the `DATA` handle.
+Although you technically _can_, do NOT use this module to work on file handles, pipes, sockets, standard IO, or the `DATA` handle.
 These are features implemented long ago that just really shouldn't be abused here.

 Be warned: this activity will lead to inaccurate encoding/decoding of data.